recursion-ninja/masters-thesis/doc/overview/Project.md

 #### [`README.md`][REPO-URI-README.md]:
-> Describes a breif description and motivation of the project.
+> Describes a brief description and motivation of the project.
 > Directs the reader to documentation (including here) for more detailed project information.